 Red tides are phenomena caused by algal blooms.
 In this, the algal blooms become so large in number that coastal waters get discolored by them.
 This may also cause a depletion of oxygen in the ocean waters other releases of toxins that are harmful to human health and the environment.

-Some of the main factors that cause red tides are an increase in ocean surface temperatures, high nutrient contents, calm seas, sunny days after rain and winds, currents or ships which may carry these tides over long distances.
+Some of the main factors that cause red tides are an increase in ocean surface temperatures, high nutrient contents, calm seas, sunny days after rain, and winds, currents, or ships that may carry these tides over long distances.